0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 notes:

-I couldn't fit all my advice in this script today: I talked about 18 of my elaborate coping mechanisms in a previous video, pinned here and linked in the description, do watch that for more detail on what I do to manage day-to-day.
+I couldn't fit all my advice in this script today: I talked about 18 of my elaborate coping mechanisms in a previous video, pinned here and linked in the description, do watch that for more detail on what I do to manage my life day-to-day.

 If some of what I've said has struck a chord in you, talk to your doctor.

 I was very fortunate to be able to pay for a quicker diagnosis than many of my friends.

-But even if I couldn't afford that, my advice to my past self would be that the wait is worth it, start the ball rolling today.
+But even if I couldn't afford that, my advice to my past self would be the same as to anyone:
+The wait is worth it, start the ball rolling today.

 ---